-We cry out to the entire world today - especially to the heartbroken families of those murdered in Tolouse, and to all of us, their extended family, because this is truly our collective tragedy - look up into the heavens, the new moon is being born.
+We, the Jews, can tell this to the entire world today - to Egypt, to Syria, to Iran, and to all others caught in the throes of upheaval - look up into the heavens, the new moon is being born.

-We, the Jews, can tell this to every suffering individual.
-Don't despair.
+We, the Jews, can tell this to every suffering individual: Don't despair.
 It is darkest just before the dawn.
 The new moon is rising ... and with it new fortunes, new possibilities, new opportunities, new blessings.
 [Amen.]